eleferrand/Creole_transcription/README.md

 Works with python 3.7 or 3.8

+### To use an already trained model and make inferences
   Run: python transcribe_long.py --wav /paht/to/wav --model /path/to/model

-I put a model.
-It is based on the Benchmark and has been finetuned on 60min of French based creoles.
+  I could not  upload the model used here as it is too heavy for a git repo (~3Gb)

+### To fine-tuned an xlsr model

+  Run python train.py --data_path /path/to/data

+  The script will download the xlsr-300 model from huggingface and finetune it with your data The data should be built as follow:

+   --------------------Whatever corpus name
+  |
+  -------------train
+  |
+  ---name_1.wav
+  ---name_1.txt
+  ---name_2.wav
+  ---name_2.txt
+  ...
+  |
+  -------------dev
+  |
+  --- name_1.wav
+  --- name_1.txt
+  --- name_2.wav
+  --- name_2.txt
+  ....